 Bed mode.
 The two couches unfold onto the centre footrest and transform into an almost entire queen-sized bed.

 All of the carpentry was done by hand.
-The cabinet design was created from scratch and all of the wood used was repurposed.
+The modern cabinet design was created from scratch and much of the wood used was repurposed.

-A beautiful piece of live edge maple was stained and varnished to be used as a countertop.
+A beautiful piece of live-edge maple was stained, varnished and used as a countertop.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.